thesuepster/SuepsPackager/README.md

 2. Search, searches Pacman, AUR, and Flatpak in that order for whatever you searched up.
 Doesn't have to be insanely specific.
 Command: sudo spkg search Brave
 3. Update, finds whatever packages needs updating and updates them.
 Command: sudo spkg update brave-bin OR sudo spkg update all
 4. Remove, removes packages.
 BE SPECIFIC!
 Command: sudo spkg remove brave-bin

-Run this in a terminal to install spkg on your Arch-based system:

-curl -fsSL https://raw.githubusercontent.com/thesuepster/SuepsPackager/main/install.sh | sudo bash

 Feedback is greatly appreciated.